dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 operation on that stream signals the error.
 If you *close* the stream with the *wait?* flag ``#f``, the close happens asynchronously (after all queued writes complete) and errors may occur after *close* has returned.
-A method *wait-for-io-completion* is provided to catch any errors that may occur after *close* is called.
+A method :gf:`wait-for-io-completion` is provided to catch any errors that may occur after *close* is called.

 The *share-mode:* keyword determines how a file can be accessed by other